Skip to main content

 Bifidobacterium plantarum and Reduced Inflammation

-Research synthesisLow evidenceModerate effect8 studies · 7 beneficial · 1 neutral · 0 harmful
+Research synthesisModerate evidenceModerate effect8 studies · 7 beneficial · 1 neutral · 0 harmful

-Across 8 studies, 7 reported beneficial effects of Bifidobacterium plantarum on reduced inflammation, with effect sizes ranging from small to large and a predominant moderate effect.
-The highest-quality evidence comes from a meta-analysis of 413 athletes showing a statistically significant moderate reduction in TNF-α (ES = -0.59, 95% CI [-0.94 to -0.24], P = 0.001).
-One neutral systematic review in adults with alcoholic liver disease found no significant effect on inflammatory markers.
-Doses and study durations were not consistently reported, so no dose range or treatment timeline can be established.
+Across 8 studies, 7 reported beneficial effects of Bifidobacterium plantarum on inflammation, with a predominant moderate effect size.
+The highest-quality evidence, a meta-analysis in athletes (n=413), showed a significant moderate reduction in TNF-α (ES=-0.59, p=0.001).
+However, one systematic review in adults with alcoholic liver disease found no significant effect on inflammatory markers, and the remaining studies are narrative or animal-based, limiting the overall human evidence base.

 9 of 9 papers